Brikha R. Shrestha, Ph.D.

 Research Assistant, Summer 2022

-Currently a medical student at SUNY Upstate Medical University, Syracuse, NY
+>MD candidate SUNY Upstate Medical University, Syracuse, NY